enasequence/ena-ftp-downloader/README.md

     to show where the app is installed: dpkg -L ena-file-downloader-vxxx the app usually installs into /opt dir and a shortcut is added to the app menu.

+## Windows users useing Oracle JDK11 or newer

+As of JDK 11, the JavaFX libraries have been seperated out from the JDK.
+If you're facing issue with running the app with JDK 11 or 12, we've added an artifact containing the Windows Java runtime libraries at https://github.com/enasequence/ena-ftp-downloader/releases/download/v1.2.2/ena-file-downloader-v1.2.2-with-runtime-windows.rar

 # Search Window